cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.2_hierarchical_data_and_the_closure_property/exercise_2.26.md

 > (list x y)
 > ```

+---

 The expression `(append x y)` will result in `(1 2 3 4 5 6)`, the expression `cons x y` will result in `((1 2 3) 4 5 6)`, and the expression `(list x y)` will result in `((1 2 3) (4 5 6))`.
-We can verify these claims in `mit-scheme`:
+We can verify these claims with `mit-scheme`:
 ```text
 1 ]=> (append x y)